Farida004/Python-Tasks/README.md

 2 -> 4 -> 6 -> 2 -> 5 -> 6 = 2, 6 * since router 2 has 1 inbound link and 2 outbound links and 6 has 2 inbound links and 1 outbound link

 # Task 3 - Django Test

+## Problem Details
+* Upon user signup, we want the user to sign up for a free trial of a Aben Premium membership which includes 7 days of premium service.
+Afterwards the user will be charged $49.99 per month.
+* When a user decides to sign up, the Subscription must be activated and we must track trial expiration.
+After 7 days, the initial charge of $49.99 must be charged on the test credit card.
+* On the Stripe interface, this must appear as a trial subscription.
+* The user can cancel their subscription at any time.
+Upon cancellation, the subscription is marked as cancelled and would also appear on the Stripe interface as a cancelled subscription.